 - Is there a way to treat the dental issues in a single session under anesthesia rather than multiple appointments?

-- Would lighter sedation — nitrous oxide, oral sedation — be appropriate and sufficient for this procedure?
+- Would lighter sedation — nitrous oxide or oral sedation — be enough for this procedure?

 - How long is the procedure expected to take under anesthesia?

-- What is the specific combination of anesthetic agents that will be used, and has the anesthesiologist been briefed on the current research on pediatric neurotoxicity?
+- Which anesthetic agents will be used, and is the anesthesiologist familiar with the current research on pediatric neurotoxicity?

-- What are the risks of not treating these dental issues — pain, infection, developmental effects of untreated decay on the permanent teeth?
+- What are the risks of leaving these dental issues untreated — pain, infection, developmental effects of decay on the permanent teeth?

 That last question is important.
-The concern about anesthesia neurotoxicity should never result in necessary dental care going untreated.
-Untreated tooth decay in young children causes real, well-documented harm: chronic pain that disrupts sleep and concentration, infections that can spread beyond the mouth, early tooth loss that affects speech development and the eruption pattern of permanent teeth, and dental anxiety that can follow a child for life.
-The risk of a single, carefully managed anesthesia session must be weighed against these concrete, proximate harms — not evaluated in isolation.
+The concern about anesthesia neurotoxicity should never lead to necessary dental care going untreated.
+Untreated tooth decay in young children causes real, well-documented harm.
+It produces chronic pain that disrupts sleep and concentration.
+It can lead to infections that spread beyond the mouth.
+It can cause early tooth loss that affects speech development and the eruption pattern of permanent teeth.
+And it can plant dental anxiety that follows a child for life.
+The risk of a single, carefully managed anesthesia session must be weighed against these concrete, near-term harms — not evaluated in isolation.

 What Parents Can Do to Minimize Risk